(As Amended and Restated October 19, 2018)

 - Meetings of Committees.
 The Executive Committee and any other committees established by the Board may transact business at a meeting, by a telephone conference call, fax, e-mail, or by any other method of communication in accordance with standard business practices.
 If exercising delegated Board powers, such committees may transact business at an in-person meeting, or by telephone conference or similar method of communication, or, with unanimous consent of the committee members, by fax, email or similar method of communication.

 - Emergency Provision.
-At the call of the Chair or President and Chief Executive Officer, the Board of Directors may transact business without a meeting, provided that any such actions taken shall be with the prior written consent of all the members of the Board of Directors.
+At the call of the Chair or Chief Executive Officer, the Board of Directors may transact business without a meeting, provided that any such actions taken shall be with the prior written consent of all the members of the Board of Directors.

 NOMINATIONS AND ELECTIONS